-InsightLab has conducted a study, focused on this phenomenon.
-From the results of the research, it can be seen that a typical customer of the internet foodstore is a woman who lives in Prague or in central Bohemia, and who is on maternity leave.
+InsightLab has conducted a study focused on this phenomenon.
+From the research results, it can be seen that a typical customer of the internet food store is a woman who lives in Prague or in central Bohemia and is on maternity leave.

 Tesco was the first one who came up with selling foods online in 2012.
-Since then the number of sellers has grown, as well as the number of the locations to where the e-shops deliver food.
+Since then, the number of sellers has grown, and the number of locations where the e-shops deliver food.

-At the same time, the number of the people who shop this way is also growing.
+At the same time, the number of people who shop this way is also growing.
 One of every four respondents has tried to replenish the household food supplies through an internet order at least one time.
-For one in ten customers, it is a regular way to shop, and he or she shops online at least once a month.
+It is a regular way for one in ten customers to shop, and he or she shops online at least once a month.

 Women have more experience with buying foods online.
 27 percent of them have tried an internet order in the past, and one in nine women regularly shops like that.